-Anglers fish for them from boats or shoreline sites such as piers, jetties, bridges and beaches.
-A medium spinning rod rigged with 15 pound test monofilament line is best for casting, although adventuresome anglers may use medium or light action spinning rods with a single 1 ounce mackerel jig (a good quality jig is a Bridgeport by Bead Tackle Co.) or a saltwater fly rod rigged with a streamer.
+Anglers fish for them from boats or shoreline sites such as piers, jetties, bridges, and beaches.
+A medium spinning rod rigged with 15-pound test monofilament line is best for casting, although adventuresome anglers may use medium or light action spinning rods with a single 1-ounce mackerel jig (a good quality jig is a Bridgeport by Bead Tackle Co.) or a saltwater fly rod rigged with a streamer.

 Mackerel Flavor And Cooking

-Another way to prepare mackerel is first remove the head and tail, then split the fish down the back stopping just after entering the body cavity.
-The fish will spread open, remove the entrails, wash the insides, cover the flesh with 1/8″ real mayonnaise, grill first the flesh side then the skin side for about 10 – 15 minutes a piece.
+Another way to prepare mackerel is to first remove the head and tail, then split the fish down the back, stopping just after entering the body cavity.
+The fish will spread open – remove the entrails, wash the insides, cover the flesh with 1/8″ real mayonnaise.
+First grill the flesh side then the skin side for about 10 – 15 minutes a piece.

-More on Mackerel Fishing
+Conclusion on Mackerel Fishing